mindspore-ai/docs/tutorials/source_en/quick_start/quick_start.md

 ### Saving the Configured Model

-MindSpore provides the callback mechanism to execute customized logic during training. `ModelCheckpoint` and `LossMonitor` provided by the framework are used in this example.
+MindSpore provides the callback mechanism to execute customized logic during training. `ModelCheckpoint` provided by the framework is used in this example.
-`ModelCheckpoint` can save network models and parameters for subsequent fine-tuning. `LossMonitor` can monitor the changes of the `loss` value during training.
+`ModelCheckpoint` can save network models and parameters for subsequent fine-tuning.

 ```python
 from mindspore.train.callback import ModelCheckpoint, CheckpointConfig